emmercm/igir/docs/usage/arcade.md

       --merge-roms split
     ```

-## Scenario: building a new ROM set
+## Example: building a new ROM set

 Let's say we want to build an arcade ROM set that's compatible with the most recent version of [RetroArch](desktop/retroarch.md).
 The steps would look like this: